 ABOUT THE PROJECT

-Calgary’s river valleys are essential to our city.
-They are at the core of our city’s identity and its appeal as a place to live, play and do business.
+Calgary’s river valleys are essential to our city—they’re at the core of our city’s identity and its appeal as a place to live, work and play.

 The project will create and consolidate: